The Belt

 Where does your data come from?▾

-Game Data: NBA scores and schedules come from the official NBA Stats website.
-WNBA data comes from Basketball-Reference.com.
+Game Data: NBA scores and schedules come from the official NBA Stats API.
+WNBA and NHL data come from Sports-Reference.com.
+PWHL data comes from the HockeyTech API.

-Team Logos: Current team logos are from the official NBA and WNBA websites.
-Historical team logos (like the Seattle SuperSonics and Vancouver Grizzlies) are from Wikimedia Commons, Loodibee.com, and SportsLogos.net.
+Team Logos: Current team logos are from the official NBA, WNBA, NHL, and PWHL websites.
+Historical team logos are from Wikimedia Commons, Loodibee.com, and SportsLogos.net.

 All team logos are trademarks of their respective organizations.
 Data and logos are used under fair use for non-commercial, educational purposes.
 Huge thanks to all these sources for making their data available!